B3ND1X/air-script/README.md

 Air-Script will automatically hack every network in range in a matter of seconds to minutes with out any user input.
 When Air-Script is done.
 It will automatically turn off monitor mode, ask which wordlist to use and will crack the password for you.

-*If on Pi this step is recommended to be done on PC.
-Transfer handshakes from Pi to PC.*
+*If on Raspberry Pi, it's recommended to transfer handshakes from Pi to PC.*

 To make things easier, do this all over SSH and Air-Script will turn off monitor mode when it finishes scanning, deauth, flood, etc.